karsyn-ye/TubeNotes-for-YouTube/Latest Version/privacy-policy.md

-# TubeNotes Privacy Policy
+# TubeNotes for YouTube Privacy Policy

 **Effective date:** 2025-12-29

-TubeNotes helps you capture YouTube timestamps, transcripts, notes, and media for your personal use.
+TubeNotes for YouTube helps you capture YouTube timestamps, transcripts, notes, and media for your personal use.
 We prioritize your privacy and store your personal content locally.

 ## Data We Collect